Medicines and poisons

 |8||Controlled Drug||Substances which should be available for use but require restriction of manufacture, supply distribution, possession and use to reduce abuse misuse and physical or psychological dependence.|

 |9||Prohibited substance||Substances which may be abused or misused, the manufacture possession sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of the CEO.|

 You can also find poisons in Safety Data Sheets under Section 15 – Regulatory Information or by searching the Federal Therapeutic Goods Administrations Poisons Standard.

 Curtin requires a permit to purchase, use and hold poisons in Schedules 2, 3, 4, 7 or 8, while Schedule 9 substances may only be used for certain research and teaching purposes under a separate permit, approved by the Department of Health CEO.

 Poison permits and purchase of Poisons should be coordinated through Schools/Departments in order to identify if a suitable permit is already in place or to identify a suitable person to apply for a permit.
 Permit holders are responsible for ensuring that all permit conditions are met.
 After discussion with your supervisor, you can download an application form for a permit to purchase poisons for the purpose of research and/or teaching from the Medicines and Poisons Regulation Branch website.

-Please contact the Hazardous Substance Advisor (HSA) for enquiries about new or existing poisons permits.
-Additionally please provide details to the HSA of any poisons permit applications, amendments or renewals.
+Please contact the Hazardous Materials Office for enquiries about new or existing poisons permits.
+Additionally please provide details of any poisons permit applications, amendments or renewals.
 An online Medicines and Poisons management system is currently under development.